Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

 - Configure Github webhook to access a pipeline

-  The first step of this project was enter in the github repository > Settings > Webhooks.
-A new webhook was configured using my Jenkins url, in the following url:
+  The first step of this process was to navigate to the GitHub repository, then go to Settings > Webhooks.
+A new webhook was set up using the Jenkins URL, as shown below:

    ```
      http://54.197.166.37:8080/github-webhook/
    ```
    ![Diagram](./images/github-webhook-config.png)

-  Github automatically pings in the Jenkins url to validate the webhook use.
+  GitHub automatically pings the Jenkins URL to validate the webhook.

    ![Diagram](./images/github-webhook-confirmation.png)

-  In Jenkins pipeline configure dashboard, in build triggers, the option Github hook trigger for GitScm polling was checked.
-It allows this pipeline to receive requests from the Github webhook.
-By doing this steps, when a change is pushed in the repository, the pipeline runs automatically, with no need to click in build button.
+  In Jenkins, under the pipeline configuration dashboard, the Build Triggers section was updated by selecting the GitHub hook trigger for GITScm polling option.
+This enables the pipeline to receive requests from the GitHub webhook.
+As a result, when a change is pushed to the repository, the pipeline runs automatically without needing to manually click the Build button.

 - Configuration for multibranch pipelines

-  By default, the multibranch pipeline does not have build triggers.
-In order to enable it, the plugin Multibranch Scan Webhook TriggerVersion was installed.
-With this, a new option named
-  Scan Multibranch Pipeline Triggers appeared in the pipeline.
-The configuration of this section is showed below:
+  By default, multibranch pipelines do not have build triggers enabled.
+To resolve this, the Multibranch Scan Webhook Trigger plugin was installed.
+This added a new option called Scan Multibranch Pipeline Triggers in the pipeline settings.
+The configuration of this section is shown below:

    ![Diagram](./images/multibranch-pipeline-trigger.png)

-  This trigger token configured here also needs to be set in the Github webhook, in a new url specific to connects with multibranch pipelines:
+  This trigger token, configured in Jenkins, also needs to be set in the GitHub webhook.
+This is done by adding a new URL specifically designed to connect with multibranch pipelines.

    ```
     http://54.197.166.37:8080/multibranch-webhook-trigger/invoke?token=githubtoken
    ```
-  With this new configuration, the changes made in every branch of this repository will trigger automatically the multibranch pipeline.
+  With this configuration in place, any changes made in any branch of the repository will automatically trigger the multibranch pipeline.